-Members of the 2016 Grants for Change cohort will also be invited to participate in an exclusive series of peer learning, training, capacity-building, and community outreach activities over the course of the grant period.
-Learn more about our Grantee Cohort Capacity Building Program.
+Members of the 2017 Grants for Change cohort will also be invited to participate in a series of peer learning, training, capacity-building, and community outreach activities over the course of the grant period.
+Learn more about our Grantee Cohort Capacity Building Program HERE.

-The 2016 Grants for Change program will be designed around a broadly participatory grantmaking process.
-The process will offer our grantees, donors, stakeholders, and the broader community opportunities to participate in the proposal evaluation and decision-making process.
-Learn more about our participatory grantmaking process.
+The 2017 Grants for Change program is designed around a broadly participatory grantmaking process.
+The process will offer our grantees, donors, stakeholders and the broader community opportunities to participate in the proposal evaluation and decision-making process.
+Learn more about our participatory grantmaking process HERE.

 Why Racial Justice and Equity?